carelly22/Bootcamp-Notes/Alpha Curriculum/Blocks and Procs/procs.md

 ## Passing multiple Procs

-The `&` way only allows you to pass a single block/proc tp a method.
+The `&` way only allows you to pass a single block/proc to a method.
 If you want to pass multiple procs, you must pass them as normal arguments:

 ```ruby
 def chain_blocks (start_val, proc1, proc2, &proc3)